hackshackers/hackshackers-hugo/content/news/2016/08/registration-opens-for-hackshackers-connect-toronto.md

   * [Miami][6] is holding its regular OpenHack Miami
   * [IRE][7] in Missouri is holding its weekly meeting

-**Chapter spotlight:**
+**Group spotlight:**

 As you probably already know, [Buenos Aires][8] held the world&#8217;s reigning Hacks/Hackers event last week: the [Media Party][8].
-Thousands of media and tech enthusiasts attended, and the Buenos Aires chapter summited 7,000 members in its Meetup group.
+Thousands of media and tech enthusiasts attended, and the Buenos Aires group summited 7,000 members in its Meetup group.

 {{< tweet 769618612453797888 >}}